WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 5. [Implementation of CNN in sequence classification](https://github.com/dennybritz/cnn-text-classification-tf)
 6. [Convolutional Neural Networks for Sentence Classification](http://www.aclweb.org/anthology/D14-1181)
 7. [GloVe: Global Vectors for Word Representation](http://www-nlp.stanford.edu/pubs/glove.pdf)
+8. Tim Loughran and Bill McDonald, 2011, “When is a Liability not a Liability?
+Textual Analysis, Dictionaries, and 10-Ks,” Journal of Finance, 66:1, 35-65.